microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 # 3rd Party SSO with OKTA

-This custom canvas demonstates how an access token obtained from a 3rd party identity provider, like OKTA, can be used in the context of a Copilot Studio sign-in flow.
+This custom canvas demonstates how an access token obtained from a 3rd party identity provider, like OKTA, can be used in the context of a single sign-on (SSO) login flow with Copilot Studio.

 ## Getting started